flibitijibibo/SDL3-CS/README.md

 You need to have a bash compatible terminal (like gitbash), the SDL3 repository and [c2ffi](https://github.com/rpav/c2ffi).

+Also, the SDL3 includes needs to be available trough the environment variable `INCLUDE` so `c2ffi` can find them.

 You might need to compile c2ffi, so first keep note of the branch that you need, it needs to match a installed LLVM version, the compilation will fail with linker errors if you use a LLVM version different than the branch you are